Sedum Kamtschaticum Care: Growing Russian Stonecrop

 Sedum kamtschaticum offers lush groundcover of deep green leaves.
 The stem of the plant is 6″ tall.
-The bloom time of the small, yellow flowers is late spring and mid-summer.
-The foliage color turns a striking bronze in winter, while the long-lasting, star-like, golden yellow flowers retain their color throughout the bloom time.
+The bloom time of the small, yellow flowers is spring, early summer, and mid-summer.
+The foliage color turns a striking bronze in winter, while the long-lasting, star-like, golden yellow flowers mostly retain their color throughout the bloom time.

 The drought tolerant Stonecrop Sedum retains its spoon-shaped foliage all season long.
 This plant is perfect to grow in between stone pathways or in xeriscape gardens.
 The plant has a variegated variety for a pop of color.